danm0e/react-training-presentation/slides/1-2-Functional/6-Functional.md

 console.log(tripledNumbers)
 > [ 3, 6, 9 ]
 ```
+Note: The map method iterates over all of the items in a collection and runs a function on them and then returns a new collection with the results.
+This is useful for things like manipulating a set of data into a format that you need, or doing repeated calculations.
 ---
 # Filter
-The filter method iterates over all of the items in a collection and runs a function on them to decide whether or not that item should be included in the returned collection.

 ```js
 const numbers = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10];
 const evenNumbers = numbers.filter((number) => {